lucienwalewski/Concurrent-project/README.md

 # Parallel SSCP

-This project contains the implementation of sequential and parallel single-source shortest path algorithms.
+This project contains sequential and parallel single-source shortest path algorithms.
 The implemented algorithms are:
 - Dijkstra
 - Parallel Dijkstra